isaiahsdp/CMSI3802-Exercises/Homework3/README.md

 I, Matthew Martel, affirm that I have personally completed all of the required readings and watchings.

-I, \_, affirm that I have personally completed all of the required readings and watching.
+I, Christopher Chatel, affirm that I have personally completed all of the required readings and watching.

 I, \_, affirm that I have personally completed all of the required readings and watchings.